RSE-Cambridge/hpc-containers/singularity/running.md

 will spawn a shell inside the containerised environment.

+The `exec` Singularity sub-command allows you to spawn an arbitrary command within your container image as if it were running directly on the host system.

 ### Sharing containers

 Sharing a container with a collegue is as simple as giving them access to the container.
 This could mean copying the image to them or in a cluster environment, setting the permisions on the image file to let that user read the file.